Shapeshifters8b8t/RIP-pyro/README.md

 Shoutout to the rest of the Shapeshifters for making this organization!!!1

 ## To Nuker and Co.
-Sure, revoke my access to your trash block game client, but I WILL get your paypal termed.
+Sure, revoke my access to your trash block game client, but I WILL get your paypal termed on behalf of violating its tos (revoking access from users of a paid item).
 Pyro allah hatar (TM)

 ## Pyro information
 Paypal: Indivelopment.
 Devs: GiantNuker/Ionar originally, idk who makes the trash now.
 Domains: pyro.nuker.dev/pyroclient.com.